natoriamilligan/AWS-Certified-Solutions-Architect-Associate-Notes/RDS.md

     - non persistant ( can lose entire cache)
     - backup and restore for the serverless version not on the self managed version
     - multithreaded architecture
-    - on multiple partitions that are sharing the data instead of replicating the data like ElastiCache
+    - on multiple partitions that are sharing the data instead of replicating the data like redis